itsToggle/plex_debrid/README.md

 ## Limitations:
 - The plex discover API only provides a release date, not a release time for new episodes.
 This makes it hard to determined when to start looking for releases and when to ignore an episode.
+This script will only download episodes when its been a day since the air-date or if plex shows the episode as availabe on streaming services.
 - Since this is more of a proof of concept at the moment, There are only two scrapers implemented - rarbg and 1337x.